AP Top 25 Takeaways: Clemson gives scary glimpse into future | WTOP

-The gap between the truly elite programs in college football was never more apparent Saturday as Clemson gave a glimpse of life after Trevor Lawrence in Death Valley.
+The gap between the truly elite programs and the rest of college football was never more apparent Saturday as No. 1 Clemson gave a glimpse of life after Trevor Lawrence in Death Valley and No. 3 Ohio State toyed with what was supposed to be the toughest opponent on its schedule.

-In a season wracked with uncertainty and unpredictability brought on by the trying to play through the pandemic, Clemson simply replaced the best quarterback prospect college football has seen in years with its latest phenom and future NFL first-round draft pick.
+In a season wracked with uncertainty and unpredictability brought on by trying to play through the coronavirus pandemic, Clemson simply replaced the best quarterback prospect that college football has had in years with its latest phenom and future NFL first-round draft pick.

-DJ Uiagalelei took a little while to get going, but a scary half for Clemson’s defense against Boston College forced Dabo Swinney to unleash the five-star freshman and he delivered a monster game: 30 for 41 for 342 yards, two touchdowns, no picks and a 30-yard touchdown run.
+DJ Uiagalelei took a little while to get going, but a scary half for Clemson’s defense against Boston College forced Dabo Swinney to unleash the five-star freshman.
+He delivered a monster game: 30 for 41 for 342 yards, two touchdowns, no picks and a 30-yard touchdown run.

 Clemson heads to No. 4 Notre Dame next week still unbeaten.

 Uiagalelei will get the start in South Bend, too.
 Swinney ruled out Lawrence, who tested positive for COVID-19 earlier this week.
-The coach said Lawrence was feeling good, but put to rest any speculation that college football’s golden boy could go from isolation to playing in the biggest game of Clemson’s season in 24 hours — which appeared to be the best-case scenario for the Tigers.
+The coach said Lawrence was feeling good, but he put to rest any speculation that the golden boy could go from isolation to playing in the biggest game of Clemson’s season — which appeared to be the best-case scenario for the Tigers.

 The Fighting Irish figure to pose a tougher test for Uiagalelei.
 Maybe.

 This has been major college football during most of the College Football Playoff era.
 Clemson and Alabama are in their own tier.
-Ohio State is close.
-The Buckeyes played at No. 18 Penn State on Saturday night, trying to keep pace with the Tigers and Crimson Tide.
+Ohio State is there now, too.

+The Buckeyes and Justin Fields were never threatened at No. 18 Penn State.
+Fields, the presumptive No. 2 quarterback in the next draft behind Lawrence, passed for 318 yards and four touchdowns.

+“He is talented and it’s not just Justin.
+It’s all the pieces around him as well,” said Nittany Lions coach James Franklin, who at one time had a verbal commitment from Fields to attend Penn State out of high school.

+That didn’t pan out and it has left Penn State in college football’s best of the rest tier with Notre Dame and others.

-LSU crashed the party last year by getting maybe the greatest individual performance by a college quarterback ever.
+LSU crashed college football’s exclusive party last year by getting maybe the greatest individual performance by a college quarterback ever.
+Thanks, Joe Burrow.

 Georgia has pushed to be in the same class as Clemson and Alabama.
 The recruiting rankings say yes, but the results on the field say the Bulldogs are no closer to joining the club since Tua Tagovailoa ripped a national title away from them on second-and-26 three seasons ago.